 With the development of 1cFresh (Cloud technology) customization came to a higher level.
 Cloud application users that work for different companies can access a single infobase (a single application instance) while being able to view only data related to their respective companies.
 Source code customization is not acceptable in this instance, because each company requires the customizations made specifically for its needs and does not need the customizations made for its "neighbors".

-In the Cloud, only external report and data processor customizations are acceptable, however, as we mentioned before, they do not cover all possible customization scenarios.
+In the Cloud, only external reports and data processor customizations are acceptable, however, as we mentioned before, they do not cover all possible customization scenarios.

 Due to the aforementioned scenarios, we felt the need to create a new customization tool satisfying the following requirements: